GenSpectrum/silo-benchmark-ci/docs/help_text.md

 # Configuration

-If you want to read or need to edit the configuration, you find it in `~/etc/`, which is a symlink to `/opt/silo-benchmark-ci/etc`.
+If you want to read or need to edit the configuration, you find it in `~/etc/`, which is a symlink to `~/.silo-benchmark-ci/etc`.
 The file `evobench-run.ron` in this directory is referenced by symlink from `~/.evobench-run.ron`, which is the location read by `evobench-run`.
-This location is owned by root, so use sudo from your own account.
 Since this is a Git repository, please commit your changes------they should end up on
 <https://github.com/GenSpectrum/silo-benchmark-ci/> eventually.

+That same repository is also independently cloned at `/opt/silo-benchmark-ci`, but just for the `/opt/silo-benchmark-ci/root/other-activity` file, which is configured to be executed via sudo (hence we keep this file separate, owned by root, for security).